h-rueda/Report4s/README.md

 }
 ```

-You are encouraged to use the description attribute of the `@test` annotation to verbose your reports.
+You are encouraged to use the description attribute of the `@Test` annotation to verbose your reports.

 A good tutorial on how to use testng with Selenium can be found here: http://testng.org/doc/selenium.html